sonos/pyFLAC/README.rst

 .. note::
     If you didn't install pyFLAC globally then the command line tool will not be installed on your PATH.
-    However you should still be able to access the tool with `python -m pyflac`.
+    However you should still be able to access the tool with `python3 -m pyflac`.